databrickslabs/ucx/src/databricks/labs/ucx/queries/assessment/estimates/03_0_data_migration.md

 - Target Catalogs and schemas has been defined
 - Grants has been defined

-Please note that depending on the table type and their location, the upgrade effort will differ.
+Please note that depending on the table type and their location, the migration effort will differ.
 [Full guidance](https://www.databricks.com/blog/migrating-tables-hive-metastore-unity-catalog-metastore)

 | object_type | table_format                         | location       | estimated effort | suggestion                                                                               |